Skip to main content

 Body Composition and Energy Metabolism

-The relationship between testosterone and is well-established.
+The relationship between testosterone and body composition is well-established.
 Low testosterone is linked to increased fat mass and decreased lean body mass.
 Testosterone therapy consistently leads to a reduction in total and regional fat mass, accompanied by an increase in lean body mass.
 This shift in body composition is metabolically advantageous.

 Muscle tissue is more metabolically active than fat tissue, meaning it burns more calories at rest.
 An increase in lean mass therefore contributes to a higher basal metabolic rate, supporting sustainable weight management.